Louise Casey, Baroness Casey of Blackstock: Respect Task Force; crime adviser

 In September 2005, Casey was appointed head of the Respect Task Force as part of Blair's "respect agenda", becoming known as the "respect czar".

 The Respect Action Plan, launched in January 2006, was designed to deal with anti-social behaviour and problematic young people and families.

-In December 2007, the task force was closed down, and Casey moved to another job involving community policing.
+In December 2007, the task force was closed down, and Casey moved to another job concerned with community policing.
 Her review of "Engaging Communities in Fighting Crime" was published in 2008, being based largely on her contact with the public.

 She recommended the requirement, introduced in December 2008, that offenders doing community work should wear fluorescent orange jackets with the words "community payback" printed on the backs.

 In October 2009, while working as the government's neighbourhood crime adviser, Casey said that the justice system favoured criminals, and the public wanted a justice system that was not a "criminal's justice system".

 Victims' Commissioner

-On 30 March 2010, Casey was appointed to the post of Commissioner for Victims and Witnesses, created under the Domestic Violence, Crime and Victims Act 2004, whose objective is to "promote the interests of victims and witnesses, encourage good practice in their treatment, and regularly review the Code of Practice for Victims which sets out the services victims can expect to receive".
+On 30 March 2010, Casey was appointed the inaugural commissioner for victims and witnesses, created under the Domestic Violence, Crime and Victims Act 2004, whose objective is to "promote the interests of victims and witnesses, encourage good practice in their treatment, and regularly review the Code of Practice for Victims which sets out the services victims can expect to receive".
 As Victims' Commissioner, Casey said crime victims were treated poorly by the system, and suggested jury trials were unnecessary for many lesser offences.
+She held the post from May 2010 to October 2011 and was succeeded by Baroness Newlove in March 2013.

 Troubled Families programme

 It was reported in September 2011 that Casey would work with Prime Minister David Cameron in dealing with the consequences of widespread rioting a month earlier, and she resigned from the position of Victims' Commissioner on 12 October 2011.

-She became Director General of the Troubled Families Unit on 1 November 2011.
+She became director general of the Troubled Families Unit on 1 November 2011.
 The programme intended to focus interventions on the 120,000 most dysfunctional families to break the cycle of abuse.
 In July 2012 Casey published the Listening to Troubled Families report which featured 16 case studies following interviews with families about their situations.
 In a half-way report released in November 2013, the government stated that 22,000 families had been "turned around".

 Casey left the programme in 2015, and an official evaluation by the National Institute for Economic and Social Research (NIESR) published in 2016 found that despite the £1 billion spent on the programme, it had failed to have any significant impact.
 In response Casey stated: "They had not, frankly, put any of the caveats in the public domain" and that "they have misrepresented their own research".
 NIESR disputed these statements.